mdn/content/files/en-us/web/xslt/xslt_js_interface_in_gecko/advanced_example/index.md

     xslloaded = true;
   }

-  // create a new XML document in memory xmlRef = document.implementation.createDocument("", "", null);
+  // Create a new XML document in memory xmlRef = document.implementation.createDocument("", "", null);

-  // we want to move a part of the DOM from an HTML document to an XML document.
+  // We want to move a part of the DOM from an HTML document to an XML document.
-  // importNode is used to clone the nodes we want to process via XSLT - true makes it do a deep clone var myNode = document.getElementById("example");
+  // importNode is used to clone the nodes we want to process via XSLT - true makes it do a deep clone const myNode = document.getElementById("example");
-  var clonedNode = xmlRef.importNode(myNode, true);
+  const clonedNode = xmlRef.importNode(myNode, true);

-  // after cloning, we append
+  // After cloning, we append
   xmlRef.appendChild(clonedNode);

-  // set the sorting parameter in the XSL file var sortVal = xsltProcessor.getParameter(null, "myOrder");
+  // Set the sorting parameter in the XSL file const sortVal = xsltProcessor.getParameter(null, "myOrder");

-  if (sortVal === "" || sortVal === "descending")
+  if (sortVal === "" || sortVal === "descending") {
     xsltProcessor.setParameter(null, "myOrder", "ascending");
-  else
+  } else {
     xsltProcessor.setParameter(null, "myOrder", "descending");
+  }

-  // initiate the transformation var fragment = xsltProcessor.transformToFragment(xmlRef, document);
+  // Initiate the transformation const fragment = xsltProcessor.transformToFragment(xmlRef, document);

-  // clear the contents
+  // Clear the contents
   document.getElementById("example").textContent = "";

   myDOM = fragment;

-  // add the new content from the transformation document.getElementById("example").appendChild(fragment) }
+  // Add the new content from the transformation document.getElementById("example").appendChild(fragment) }